 One of my favorite TV shows is going off the air.
-Little People, Big World is a reality program that follows the lives of the six members of the Roloff family, whose parents, Matt and Amy, are dwarfs who have four children–Zachary, Jeremy, Molly, and Jacob, only one of whom (Zach) is also a dwarf.
+Little People, Big World is a reality program that follows the lives of the six members of the Roloff family.
+The parents, Matt and Amy, are dwarfs who have four children–Zachary, Jeremy, Molly, and Jacob, only one of whom (Zach) is also a dwarf.

 I’ve always loved to look into the everyday lives of others–especially other families’–to see how they manage life’s many hurdles.
 I find it an interesting sociological experiment and a good way to evaluate how I do things in comparison with others, and to reflect on what I could do better.
 So when I first discovered this show on TLC, I was thrilled that not only does this family have four kids as I do, but their interests and personalities are similar.
 Despite some physical challenges, they seemed as normal as normal can be.

-At first, the premise of the show revolved around the Roloffs as dwarfs fitting into an average-size world.
-It highlighted some of the struggles they go through–sometimes little things like not being able to reach the higher shelves in a supermarket to bigger issues such as dealing with name calling and needing surgery to correct physical deformities.
-After watching the short first season, I was hooked.
-It became apparent to me that the Roloffs were a family like no other, yet at the same time like all the rest of us.
-I found that my family had so many similarities to this family–from the number of children they have to the places they visit to the the way they interact with one another.
-I could relate to their little triumphs (a winning soccer season, a successful family vacation, job changes, mangaging a home and a career), their everyday issues (celebrating holidays, struggling to get the kids to do homework, teaching the kids to drive, running the kids around from school to games to home), and their challenges (the death of a dear friend, legal trouble, medical issues).
+At first, the premise of the show revolved around the Roloffs as a dwarf couple fitting into an average-size world.
+It highlighted some of the struggles they go through–sometimes little things like not being able to reach the higher shelves in a supermarket to bigger issues such as dealing with name calling and needing surgery.
+After watching the brief first season, I was hooked.
+It became apparent to me that the Roloffs were a family like no other yet, at the same time, like all the rest of us.
+I found that my family had so many similarities to this family–from the number of children they have to their everyday routines to the the way they interact with one another.
+I could relate to their little triumphs (a winning soccer season, a successful family vacation, job changes, managing both a home and a career), their everyday issues (celebrating holidays, struggling to get the kids to do homework, teaching the kids to drive, running the kids around from school to games to home), and their challenges (the death of a dear friend, legal trouble, medical issues).

-The Roloffs’ lives paralleled my own life so much that I felt as if this family and mine were kindred spirits even though we had never been formally introduced.
+The Roloffs’ lives paralleled my own and my family’s so much that I felt as if this family and mine were kindred spirits even though we had never been formally introduced.
 But as the seasons wore on (there eventually were six), the Roloffs’ lives began to change, as all of ours do.
-The show that at first focused on the family’s struggles–financial as well as physical–turned into a show about a family who was well-off, one with many vehicles, many luxuries, many opportunities the rest of us will never see.
-The Roloff home transformed from a simple farmhouse to a McMegamansion and people were commenting on the message boards that this family had definitely overcome the struggles apparent in the first season and changed almost too much to be relatable to by the average viewer.
+The show that at first focused on the family’s struggles–financial as well as physical–turned into a show about a family who was well-off, one with many vehicles, many luxuries, many opportunities the rest of us will never have.
+The Roloff home transformed from a simple farmhouse to a McMansion and people began commenting on the message boards that this family had definitely overcome the struggles apparent in the first season to something almost unrelatable by the average viewer.

 But watch I did, having seen through the production ploy and realizing, as so many message board posters didn’t, that even the healthiest of long-term marriages will have their struggles.
-Being that the shows were about one full year behind the Roloffs’ actual lives, they were not a true reflection of what was occurring in the current lives of the family.
+Being that the shows were about one full year behind the Roloffs’ actual lives, they were not a true reflection of what was occurring real time.
 Following up on the Internet, I could see that the couple was still together, that the family was still intact.

 And even without these career moves that occurred only after the series brought them fame, the family itself was obviously evolving.
-No longer did the kids need to be chauffeured to soccer games; three of them can now drive themselves.
-No longer do they need to be carefully supervised by a parent; half of them are now adults in college.
+No longer do the kids need to be chauffeured to soccer games; by season six, three of them could drive themselves.
+No longer do the kids need to be carefully supervised by a parent; half of them are now adults in college.
 No longer can all six find the time to coordinate family vacations, let alone family dinners; they’re on the road or in the air or otherwise engaged.
 The kids now have lives of their own away from the farm, and so do the parents.
-So, the need for LPBW in its original form is no longer there.
+So, the need for LPBW in its original format is no longer there.